-As a result of this perception, over two-thirds (68%) of people in Singapore are willing to spend more time working to increase their wealth.
-Almost three-in-five (60%) are prepared to work longer and harder while they are younger, even at the expense of personal relationships, so they can enjoy the fruits of their labour when they are older.
-For respondents under 40, two-thirds (67%) shared this sentiment.
+As a result of this perception, over two-thirds (69%) of people in Hong Kong are willing to spend more time working to increase their wealth.
+Almost three quarters (72%) are prepared to work longer and harder while they are younger, even at the expense of personal relationships, so they can enjoy the fruits of their labours when they are older.

-However, at the same time, most Singaporeans (89%) acknowledge that having a balanced lifestyle is still more important than a higher income.
-There are many potential reasons for these seemingly conflicting positions, not least of all because 77% believe that being wealthier will allow them to have better work life balance.
+However, at the same time, most Hong Kongers (86%) acknowledge that having a balanced lifestyle is still more important than a higher income.
+There are many potential reasons for these seemingly conflicting positions, not least of all because 80% believe that being wealthier will allow them to have better work life balance.